 Of course, there are some other, albeit less important, methods of monetizing online video.
-For example, sponsorships can play a key role for some events.
-It’s really a form of advertising, but it’s so different from online ad-serving networks that it should be considered it’s own form.
+For example, sponsorships can play a key role in some events.
+It’s really a form of advertising, but it’s so different from online ad-serving networks that it should be considered its own form.

 But let’s focus on the three main monetization models, and dive into to provide details for each.

 Pay-Per-View, as the name implies, is a simple monetization method where you pay a one-time fee to view a given piece of content.
 This could be a live stream or a Video-On-Demand.

 The effectiveness of a PPV video monetization platform depends on the event at hand.
 Traditionally, the most lucrative PPV events have been sports.
 Boxing, MMA, wrestling, racing, and other one-time events like sports are perfect for pay-per-view monetization.